 “…It is back to parenting without a map and with some of the (few) signposts kicked over in the ditch or pointing the wrong way.”

-This book describes some of the issues faced by people with a learning disability (LD) or autism and their families, from birth to end-of-life.
+This book describes some of the issues faced by people with learning disabilities (LD) or autism and their families, from birth to end-of-life.
 It describes the horrendous moments in history that are still all too familiar to us as lived experience today.
 Yet, it also describes some of the very meaningful and wonderful acts that can make such a positive difference.
 Some magnificent quotes from people with LD and their families remind the reader that this is not an abstract text, but an account of real lives.
 The good, the bad, the heartbreaking and the brilliant are shown, along with some great myth-busting.

 “Out-of-hours home visits, alternatives to the main waiting room, positioning on the consultation list, additional time, talking carefully through what was going to happen, all contributed to positive encounters.”

 Ryan challenges readers to consider a viewpoint a little different to the one commonly taken – disability as a social construct, with services set up to mould individuals to fit societal expectations rather than communities adjusting to accommodate all individuals, whatever their needs.
 A focus on deficit fails to highlight people’s abilities.
 Society suffers from ‘inclusion phobia‘ and is disablist, often due to ignorance.
 She suggests that the first step to overcoming this is recognising that we are all human.

 “Parents are constantly trying to prevent the downgrading of children to bundles of burden and toil rather than fully fledged little people.”